 Aftercare Teacher (1st year at FTCNS)

 Classroom Assistant & Lunch Bunch Teacher (5th year at FTCNS)

 Kirsten earned her B.A. in History and M.Ed in Higher Education from Loyola University Chicago.
 Last Fall, she began taking early childhood education classes and has enjoyed learning about the field both inside and outside of the classroom.
 She earned her basic certificate in child development last December and continues to enjoy her studies.
 Before staying home to raise her three girls, she worked with international students and staff at both the International Office at Northwestern University and the Office of International Services at the University of Illinois at Chicago.
-Kirsten came to Families Together by way of her children, two of whom are alumni and one who is excited to be in her third year of preschool.
-Kirsten has enjoyed her responsibilities as a coop parent over the last 6 years and is thrilled to continue on staff at FTCNS.
+Kirsten came to Families Together by way of her children, all of whom are alumni.
+Kirsten has enjoyed her responsibilities as a coop parent over the last 7 years and is thrilled to continue on staff at FTCNS.